 After each meal, scrape and wipe dishes, utensils, and pots as clean as possible.
 Wash using a mild, biodegradable soap in warm water.
 Use scrub pads to remove hardened food remains.
 Rinse dishes in boiling water.
-Before each meal sterilize dishes, utensils and pots for at least 30 seconds in boiling water.
+Before each meal sterilize dishes, utensils and pots in boiling water.
 This disinfects any contamination from being in a pack.